marcuscraske/parrot-manager/roadmap.md

 # Roadmap

 ## Upcoming
-- Lock file when syncing to prevent multiple machines overwriting each other.
 - Prevent sync when unsaved changes.
 - Automatically save when database is dirty.
 - Persist window size to local user file